 Consider the picture of the bicycle to the left.
 The red arrow indicates a force that is acting on the paddle in backward direction.
 Will the bicycle move forwards or backwards?
 Take a bike and do the experiment!

-Problem 2.35.
+adapted from picture "Damenfahrrad von 1900" in article "Fahrrad" of Lueger (1926-1931) Problem 2.35.
 Hypotrochoids, roulettes, and the Spirograph.

 A roulette is the curve traced by a point (called the generator or pole) attached to a disk or other geometric object when that object rolls without slipping along a fixed track.
 A pole on the circumference of a disk that rolls on a straight line generates a cycloid.
 A pole inside that disk generates a trochoid.
 If the disk rolls along the inside or outside of a circular track it generates a hypotrochoid.
-The latter curves can be drawn with a spirograph, a beautiful drawing toy based on gears that illustrates the mathematical concepts of the least common multiple (LCM) and the lowest common denominator (LCD).

-- a) Consider the track of a pole attached to a disk with n cogs that rolls inside a circular curve with m > n cogs.
-Why does the resulting curve form a closed line?
+The latter curves can be drawn with a spirograph, a beautiful drawing toy based on gears that illustrates the mathematical concepts of the least common multiple (LCM) and the lowest common denominator (LCD). - a) Consider the track of a pole attached to a disk with $n \cos that$ rolls inside a circular curve with $m > n \cos that$ rolls inside a circular curve with $m > n \cos that$ resulting curve form a closed line?
 How many revolutions does the disk make till the curve closes?
 What is the symmetry of the resulting roulette?
 (The curves to the top left is an examples with three-fold symmetry, and the one to the bottom left has seven-fold symmetry.) - b) Adapt the description for the curves developed in Problem 2.27 such that you can describe hypotrochoids. - c) Test your result by writing a Python program that plots the curves for given m and n.

-2.12 Further Reading

-The second chapter of Großmann (2012) provides a clear and concise introduction to the mathematical framework of vectors with an emphasis on applications to physics problems.
+2.12 Further Reading The second chapter of Großmann (2012) provides a clear and concise introduction to the mathematical framework of vectors with an emphasis on applications to physics problems.